thompsonmj/embrio-institute-example-projects/README.md

 mamba env create --name embrio-institute-example-projects --file=environment.yml
 ```

+Note that you may name the environment anything you like.
+It does not need to match the repository name as shown above.

-Once the environment is set up, run:
+Once the environment is set up, activate it by running:

 `conda activate embrio-institute-example-projects`